 Because of concern regarding food safety and for consistency in cooking that provides the greatest likelihood of detecting treatment differences, all meat in an experiment should be cooked to the same temperature endpoint, unless effects of endpoint temperature are part of the experiment.
 Researchers should collect information regarding cooking times, peak/endpoint temperature, and cooking yields.
 Because of differences in cooking rate, the method of measuring "cooked temperature" is important.
 Some researchers prefer cooking to an endpoint temperature and then removing the samples from the heat, whereas others prefer to remove samples from the heat before the target endpoint is reached and then monitor temperature rise and record the peak temperature (usually for cooking methods with a high cooking rate).
-It is recommended that if cooking at a lower rate such that the post-cooking temperature rise is less than 5°C, remove meat from the heat at the endpoint temperature.
-If cooking at a high rate such that the post-cooking temperature at what temperature or cooking time samples should be removed from the heat in order to obtain the target endpoint temperature rise.
+It is recommended that if cooking at a lower rate such that the post-cooking at a high rate such that the post-cooking temperature rise is greater than 5°C, then determine at what temperature or cooking time samples should be removed from the heat in order to obtain the target endpoint temperature rise.
 Appropriate thermocouples and recorders should be used for measuring and recording internal temperature.